-Significant medical and surgical history, including dates of diagnoses and procedures and whether the condition is ongoing, if applicable, will be collected.
+Significant medical and surgical history, including dates of diagnoses and procedures and whether the condition is ongoing, if applicable, will be collected at the screening visit.
 Each condition will be recorded as a verbatim term, date of onset, date resolved, and a checkbox that indicates ongoing conditions.
-Significant surgical and medical history will be coded using the Medical Dictionary for Regulatory Activities (MedDRA) version 19.0.
+Significant surgical and medical history will be coded using the Medical Dictionary for Regulatory Activities (MedDRA) version 20.1.

-Medical and surgical history will be summarized for the Safety Analysis Set by treatment group, system organ class (SOC), and MedDRA preferred term (PT), overall.
-Subject data will be listed.
+Medical and surgical history will be summarized for the Safety Analysis Set by group, treatment, system organ class (SOC), and MedDRA preferred term (PT), overall.